 Every year, the credit monitoring firm TransUnion reports on Canadian debt statistics and reveals how consumer debt levels across the country have changed.
 For the past several years, consumer debt has increased slowly as Canadians deal with the impact of a slower world economy.
 However, a recent report indicated that debt levels are starting to increase more quickly.
-During the year 2012, the average consumer debt carried by Canadian consumers increased from approximately $26,000 to roughly $27,500, representing a growth of about 6 percent.
+During Q1 2019, the average consumer debt carried by Canadian consumers increased 3.2% to approximately $23,496.

 These statistics suggest that many New Brunswick residents are in danger of finding themselves in a situation where they will owe more than they can reasonably afford to pay each month.
 If you live in the province and find yourself in that position, you may want to consider a debt solution such as bankruptcy.